Dre Campbell Farm

 This is a crop for the cool season.
 However, it grows rapidly in full sunlight.
 Beets also thrive in rich soil that drains well.

-Another point to remember is that growing beets in soil rich with nutrients does not require extra fertilizer.
+Another point to remember is that growing beets in soil rich in nutrients does not require extra fertilizer.

 Garden Pests